data-dynamics/MI4Hybrid/README.md

 2. simulates.m is a simulation function which will simulate the systems using the models we made.

+3. InvalidationARX.m is a function that can apply the invalidation algorithm to an ARX model.

 Outside of the folders:

 6. ARX_Invalidation_Single.m is a file running for testing the algorithm of system invalidation.
 The system model used in this code is an ARX model with a single mode (i.e. only one submodel).